 Therefore, efforts must be made to reduce greenhouse gas emissions and work towards sustainable practices that mitigate the impacts of global warming on this fragile ecosystem.

-For instance, implementing stricter regulations on industry carbon emissions and encouraging renewable energy sources can help combat climate change, safeguarding the river’s water supply.
+For instance, implementing stricter regulations on industry carbon emissions and encouraging renewable energy sources can help combat climate change and safeguard the river’s water supply.

 Furthermore, effective water management strategies are essential in preserving and optimizing the utilization of available resources.
 This includes investing in infrastructure to improve irrigation systems and reduce water wastage, promoting efficient agricultural practices that optimize water usage, and implementing mechanisms for monitoring and managing water resources effectively.